-In situations where a program participant is dissatisfied with a decision or determination made by the City's staff, the participant may appeal to the Director of Development Services or his/her designee.
-This request shall be made in writing.
-The Director, or his/her designee shall have final administrative authority to settle any dispute involving staff and the program participants within the confines of the statutory limits imposed by the granting agency.
+In situations where a program participant is dissatisfied with a decision or determination made by City staff, the participant may appeal in writing to the Director of the Department of Development Services or his/her designee.
+The Director, or his/her designee shall have final administrative authority to settle any dispute within the confines of the statutory limits imposed by the granting agency.